bipin-pachhai/react-projects/to-do-list/README.md

 # Getting Started with To-Do List App
  Here you can add and remove your to do list.
+In this project, we make the extensive use of react hooks like useContext(), useReducer(), and  useState().
+This project targets to brush up the knowledge about the use of aforementioned react hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).